Open-EO/openeo-python-client/docs/cookbook/job_manager.rst

 This is the manager's own limit, independent of the backend's infrastructure limits.
 The actual number of jobs that can run in parallel depends on the backend's capacity per user.

+In addition, the manager also applies an internal queueing cap per backend to avoid flooding a backend with too many queued jobs at once.

 Preparing the job database
 --------------------------